CherryNetwork/docs/cherry-node/governance/treasury.md

 The Treasury is a pot of funds collected through a portion of block production rewards, transaction fees, slashing and staking inefficiencies.

 The funds held in the Treasury can be spent by making a spending proposal that, if approved by the Council, will enter a waiting period before distribution.
-This waiting period is known as the spend period, and its duration is subject to Council, with the current default set to 28 days.
+This waiting period is known as the spend period with the current default set to 28 days.
 The Treasury attempts to spend as many proposals in the queue as it can without running out of funds.

 Treasury payout is an automatic process: